How Often Should You Do Yoga Each Week?

 What Is Your Purpose For Practicing Yoga?

 Is yoga part of your fitness regimen?
 Is it a means of spiritual guidance?
 Do you choose to do yoga to clear your mind and center yourself in a bid for greater well-being?
 It could be one or all of these reasons, or you may have another purpose behind your practice.
-But once you know the true reasons you do yoga, you can then decide how often to practice.
+But once you know the true reasons you do yoga, you can then decide how often to practice and create a personalized yoga schedule.

 Can You Get Injured Practicing Yoga Too Much?